-Spanglish movie: Adam Sandler is surprisingly effective in Hollywood exemplar of well-intentioned dishonestidad*
+Spanglish movie review: Adam Sandler is surprisingly effective in Hollywood exemplar of well-intentioned dishonestidad*

 Written and directed by multiple Academy Award and Emmy winner James L. Brooks, the socially conscious romantic comedy-drama Spanglish offers the filmmaker’s take on ethnocultural relations in the affluent sections of the American Southwest.

 Although the film’s basic concept of social ascendance by means of love and marriage is hardly revolutionary – think the centuries-old Cinderella and stage and/or screen modern-day variations like Sabrina (1954 & 1995), Pretty Woman, etc. – it can be compelling enough to result in reliable entertainment.

 The problem with Spanglish is that Brooks’ well-intentioned sitcom with magical fairy-tale pretensions is a misfire on nearly all counts: too self-satisfied to be socially aware, too artificial to be romantic, too conventional to be funny, and too timid to be dramatically effective.

 In all, Spanglish is no different than generally well-regarded and commercially successful James L. Brooks efforts like the Oscar-winning Terms of Endearment, and the Oscar-nominated Broadcast News and As Good as It Gets: Movies (especially the latter two) mostly devoid of characters, dialogue, and situations that have any resemblance to the real world.